Prioritize your courses for admission to become a candidate in a Harvard Extension School degree program as soon as possible!

 Your name, school affiliation, and e-mail address is automatically included in the public and internal Harvard University online directories.
 In the internal directory, your ID card photo also displays.
 You can request that your information be removed from the directory or only viewable by the Harvard community.
 To request a change, submit the privacy level selection form to the Harvard Extension School Registrar’s Office.

-The Office of Career Services at Harvard University provides extensive career resources to admitted degree candidates.
+The Mignone Center for Career Success at Harvard University provides extensive career resources to admitted degree candidates.
 Visit Career Services to learn more about how the office can help you.

 Academic Resource Center